First of all, what are solid-state drives?

-Due to the fact that SSDs and HDDs work in completely different ways, it's hard to judge if one is more reliable than the other.
+Because SSDs and HDDs work in completely different ways, it's hard to judge if one is more reliable than the other.

-Since SSDs don't have any moving parts and they store data in flash-chips, they can be more reliable than HDDs.
+Since SSDs don't have any moving parts and they store data in flash chips, they can be more reliable than HDDs.
 This is because they are less susceptible to damage.
 However, HDDs can have a longer lifespan since SSDs have a limit to the number of writes they can handle.

 Keep in mind that most computer users won’t be impacted by the SSDs’ limited lifespan.
 This limit can be up to 700 terabytes, which is in fact a huge number of writes.

-If you're a professional user on the other hand, this limit might matter more.
+If you're a professional user, on the other hand, this limit might matter more.
 If you will be storing large files, or frequently reading/writing data, SSDs might not be a good option for you.